Choosing your GCSEs

 Know what you want to do in the future?

 Some careers such as architecture, vet, working with languages etc. may require specific degree courses.
+The job profiles in the job sectors has details of all the entry requirements for these jobs.

 In this case work backwards - to get into these degree courses you may need specific A levels/Level 3 qualifications, and to do these you may need certain GCSE subjects and grades.